Young Entrepreneurs Academy

 Do you know a middle or high school student who is interested in starting their own business—but has no idea on how to get the ball rolling?
 If so we’re here to help them get their ideas off the ground and into motion.

-The Young Entrepreneurs Academy (YEA!) at MRA Education Foundation is currently accepting nominations and applications for the upcoming academic year.
-Applications are accepted, and student interviews are conducted on a rolling basis.
-YEA! will grant admission to a maximum of twenty four students annually.
+The Young Entrepreneurs Academy (YEA!) at MRA Education Foundation is currently accepting nominations and applications for the cohort running December 2022 through May 2023.
+The deadline to apply is Friday, Nov.
+18, 2022, and student interviews are conducted on a rolling basis.
+YEA! will grant admission to a maximum of 24 students annually.

 More About YEA!